-Advisor: Skylar Tibbits (Founder of Self-Assembly Lab)
+Advisor: Skylar Tibbits (Founder of MIT Self-Assembly Lab),

-TA: Ganit Goldstein
+Teaching Assistant: Ganit Goldstein

 This project started by experimenting with machine embroidery and heat-shrinkable thread.
 A series of the material libraries are developed in light of the combinations of ‘static’ fabric and ‘active’ embroidery pattern generated by processing, which enables fine-tunable parameters such as stitch-spacing and stroke-width.
 Bending, folding, curving, and puffing are some key transformations discovered throughout the processes.

 RandomPuff is a garment application leveraging the puffy transformation that traps air within the dome pocket to keep the body warm.
 The double curvature geometry becomes easily fabricated, and personalizable styling is available through the computational design process, which opens up a new design/manufacturing space for a puffy garment.

 ( Check out video for more technical details )

 Starting from my working experience at the NIKE factory, a challenge remains when it comes to transforming 3D to 2D or vice versa.
 From 3D model, pattern making to assembling a shoe, there are too many processes involved in fulfilling a shoe and each process is kind of independent.
 There’s no room for adjusting the object in the middle of the process since the materials are all static.
 From a manufacturing point of view, what if a piece of fabric can be toggled in multiple states with various activation methods, such that the cosmetic or geometry transformation can be easily adjustable in between the prototyping process?
 From an end-consumer point of view, what if a garment can be fabricated in flat for compact shipping, and end-consumers can activate it with more volume and texture in favor of personal style preferences?